k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 Backup and restore operations are enabled by default.
 In the example YAML, `bucketName` corresponds to the name of the S3 bucket: `K8ssanda-bucket-dev`.
 The `bucketSecret` corresponds to the secret credentials.

-The `k8ssandra` Helm chart includes the Grafana Operator.
-Notice that `k8ssandra` adds a number of properties in the `cassdc` datacenter.

 `kubectl get cassdc dc1 -o yaml`

 In the output, see the `podTemplateSpec` property; two containers were added for Medusa.
 Here’s the entry for the GRPC backup service: